alexqfredrickson/notes/terraform.md

 ### `terraform validate`

 Ensures that configuration is syntactically _valid_.
 Note that `terraform fmt` is what makes it _pretty_.

+### `terraform console`

+This provides an interacive console for the evaluation of expressions.
+Confusingly, this holds a lock on state, even if the backend is `local`.

+### `terraform import`

+Imports existing infrastructure into the Terraform state.

 ## Vault